engvik/wrap-index/README.md

 # wrap-index
-A tiny library to keep an index within bounds of an array by wrapping around if out of bounds.
-Written in plain JavaScript with no dependencies.
+A function to keep an index within bounds of an array by wrapping around if out of bounds.

 ## Install